gocat-torch/Object-Detection-Inference-Comparision/README.md

 For Faster R-CNN, most of codes are borrowed from mmdet: https://github.com/open-mmlab/mmdetection

-For CenterNetV2, most of codes are borrowed from mmdet: https://github.com/xingyizhou/CenterNet2
+For CenterNetV2, most of codes are borrowed from CenterNet2: https://github.com/xingyizhou/CenterNet2